 Check Upload Speeds!

 It’s great having a fast download speed, but a good upload speed is important too.
 Download is when you’re pulling information from the internet, Upload is when you’re sending information ‘into’ the internet.
 So for example, if you’re sending large files, or uploading videos to YouTube, a fast upload speed is essential.
-Some providers will give you a cheap download speed, but a slow upload speed, if you’re a YouTuber, or work from home double check what Upload speed you’ll get.
+Some providers will give you a cheap download speed, but a slow upload speed, if you’re a YouTuber, or work from home double-check what Upload speed you’ll get.
+If you want to know what internet speeds your currently getting, go to Speedcheck.org and run a free test.

 I cannot emphasise this enough!
 There are so many deals and packages around – make sure you shop around.
 You can find plenty of useful information in comparison websites specialised in broadband deals.
 You might find that you can get a better deal with your current provider, or perhaps moving to a new one will be better.
 Switching providers isn’t the pain it used to be, so don’t let that put you off.